cancervariants/gene-normalization/docs/source/usage.rst

     >>> normalized_response.gene.label
     'ERBB2'

 Critically, the ``QueryHandler`` class must receive a database interface instance as its first argument.
-The most straightforward way to construct a database instance, as demonstrated above, is with the :py:meth:`create_db() <gene.database.database.create_db>` method.
+The most straightforward way to construct a database instance, as demonstrated above, is with the :py:meth:`get_db() <gene.database.database.get_db>` method.
 This method tries to build a database connection based on a number of conditions, which are resolved in the following order:

 1) if environment variable ``GENE_NORM_ENV`` is set to a value, or if the ``aws_instance`` method argument is True, try to create a cloud DynamoDB connection
 2) if the ``db_url`` method argument is given a non-None value, try to create a DB connection to that address (if it looks like a PostgreSQL URL, create a PostgreSQL connection, but otherwise try DynamoDB)